 Spree is an extremely effective horror film that will leave you staring in disbelief Keery throwing up a peace sign to his camera before terrorising his passengers.
 It is dark and even funny at times, in a way that will make you feel uncomfortable for laughing.
 This feeling of being a culpable onlooker is brought out as we witness Kurt commit these acts and watch as viewers make light of what he’s doing, since the entire perspective of the film is shot as if we are taking part in his live-stream too.

 Spree is available in select cinemas and on VOD now

 by Alysha Prasad

-Alysha Prasad (she/her) is an aspiring freelance writer who is going to be pursuing her Master’s Degree in Film and Television at DePaul University in Chicago.
-Her favorite films include: Call Me By Your Name, Fantastic Mr. Fox, and Before Sunset.
+Alysha Prasad (she/her) is a freelance writer who is currently pursuing her Master’s Degree in Film and Television at DePaul University in Chicago.
+Her favourite films include: Call Me By Your Name, Fantastic Mr. Fox, and Before Sunset.
 You can find her on Twitter at @leeshprasad.